RubenEngel/herd-community/README.md

 # A Next.js article website using Apollo Client and WPGraphQL as a data source.

-## This web application is still in development
+## This web application is still in active development in spare time
 This web application is being developed for mobile first due to a 90% mobile user rate on the current wordpress webiste https://www.herdcommunity.co.uk/.
 Desktop responsiveness will be implemented in the coming weeks.

 HERD instagram page: https://www.instagram.com/herd.uk/